dguglielmi-git/snappycloud-backend/README.md

 * [Snappy Standalone App](#) - (ElectronJS) - It is used by the operational level of the organization: seller, supervisors, and every user role that needs to do operational tasks.
 * [Snappy Mobile App](#) - (React Native)

-*Notes: The [Snappy Standalone Application](#) is being migrated from its old version written in Java.
-It is currently deprecated and no more available for downloading.
+*Notes: The [Snappy Standalone Application](#) is being migrated from its old version built in Java.
+It is currently deprecated and is no longer available for downloading.

 # Architecture Diagram
 ![Architecture](architectureDiagram.png)